Unity-Technologies/ml-agents/com.unity.ml-agents/Documentation~/Python-Gym-API.md

 ### Example - PPO

 To train an agent with PPO on a single-agent environment, create a file called `train_unity.py` with the following code.
 Then create an `/envs/` directory and build the environment to that directory.
-For more information on building Unity environments, see [here](Learning-Environment-Executable.md).
+For more information on building Unity environments, refer to [Using an Environment Executable](Learning-Environment-Executable.md).

 ```python
 from stable_baselines3 import PPO